K4I - Knowledge for Innovation

 Intended impact/ sustainability

-Developed by textile experts, business experts, e-learning professionals and a dedicated IT team at the University of Manchester, the Knowledge Bank offers a unique range of multi-disciplinary e-learning modules specific to the textile industry.
-In addition, it enables businesses and researchers to access detailed technical reference material, either by browsing subject directories or by using a powerful search facility to access specific information quickly and easily.
+Developed by textile experts, business experts, e-learning professionals and a dedicated IT team at The University of Manchester, the Knowledge Bank will offer a unique range of multi-disciplinary e-learning modules specific to the textile industry.
+In addition, it will enable businesses and researchers to access detailed technical reference material, either by browsing subject directories or by using a powerful search facility to access specific information quickly and easily.

 Scatter plot